 Not your egg donor, not me, not you.
-Picture yourself as an egg donor, think about your flaws that make you, you.
+Picture yourself as an egg donor, and think about the flaws that make you, you.
 I’m sure you’d have some things in your history you aren’t exactly proud of.
-Egg donor’s are human too.
+Egg donors are human too.
 Try not to be judgemental.
-In the beginning of my search, I obsessed over the littlest things and I felt so icky about it.
+At the beginning of my search, I obsessed over the littlest things and I felt so icky about it.
 Who am I to judge?
-I can’t fathom an infertile couple judging me by my bio and photos when I was in my early 20’s.
+I can’t fathom an infertile couple judging me by my bio and photos when I was in my early 20s.

 Our first doctor told me to think about choosing the donor like choosing my spouse.
 She said that there should be a spark or some sort of connection.
 She assured me that I would know when I had found the “one”.
 I beat myself up over this.
 How am I supposed to feel something for a young girl I’ve never met just by reading an essay or seeing some photos?

 And you know what?
 The one I thought I was in love with?
 Well, her eggs didn’t work.
 So, scratch that theory.
 Better yet, I never felt a love connection with our second egg donor, the one who helped us conceive my daughter, my soulmate, the love of my life.